 Content provides a foundation in ethics and law related to the practice of medical imaging.
-An introduction to terminology, concepts and principles will be presented.
+Content should include an introduction to terminology, concepts and principles.
 Students will examine a variety of ethical and legal issues found in clinical practice.

-Human Structure and Function
+Human Anatomy and Physiology

 Content establishes a knowledge base in anatomy and physiology.
 Components of the cells, tissues, organs and systems are described and discussed.
-The fundamentals of sectional anatomy relative to routine radiography are addressed.
+The fundamentals of sectional anatomy relative to routine imaging are addressed.